codetalkio/codethoughts.io/posts/2018-02-07-Mobile-Haskell.md

 This should set up LLVM in `/usr/local/opt/llvm@5/bin` (or just `/usr/local/opt/llvm/bin`), remember this path for later.

-We'll now set up the tools from [http://hackage.mobilehaskell.org](http://hackage.mobilehaskell.org), namely the toolchain-wrapper and the different GHC versions we will use.
+We'll now set up the tools from [http://hackage.mobilehaskell.org](http://hackage.mobilehaskell.org){target="_blank" rel="noopener noreferrer"}, namely the toolchain-wrapper and the different GHC versions we will use.

 Let's start off with getting our GHCs, by downloading `ghc-8.4.0.20180109-x86_64-apple-ios.tar.xz` and `ghc-8.4.0.20180109-aarch64-apple-ios.tar.xz`, for the simulator and device respectively.
 You can download the by cliking their links on the website, or curl them down with (the links are probably outdated soon, so replace the links with the ones on the site),